muratk5n/thirdwave/en/README.md

 Trains based on elecricity seem wasteful to me, based on crappy tech, not to mention unsafe..
 Extremely high-voltage is required to transmit that power.
-Why bother when one car of a train can carry all the fuel train will ever need for multiple trips?
+Why bother when one car of a train can carry the fuel for even multiple trips?

 ---